lightscalar/pyro/README.md

 These routes are similar to the default routes you'd get using a RESTFUL, full stack web application framework like [Ruby on Rails](http://guides.rubyonrails.org/routing.html).
-Note that the Pyro supports nested routing, but only two levels deep.
+Note that Pyro supports nested routing, but only two levels deep.
 That is, if we created a `Comment` data model that was a child of a `BlogPost` via `BlogPost.has_many(Comment)`, you'd be able to access something like `/blog_post/<blog_id>/comments`, but not